Fedict/sdg-playground/README.md

-# sdg-playground
+# Single Digital Gateway playground

-Single Digital Gateway playground
+A series of entirely unsupported, non-production-ready ideas and quick'n'dirty demo tools for the EU Single Digital Gateway (most notably for brainstorming about the feedback and analytics requirements)